ameli/restoreio/docs/source/user_guide/output_var.rst

 Output Variables
 ================

+The results of |project| are stored in a NetCDF file with a ``.nc`` format.
+This file comprises a range of variables, as outlined below, depending on the chosen configuration.

 .. contents::
    :depth: 2

-The output is a NetCDF file in ``.nc`` format containing a selection of the following variables, contingent on the chosen configuration:

-1. :ref:`Mask <output-mask>`
-2. :ref:`Reconstructed East and North Velocities <output-vel-var>`
-3. :ref:`East and North Velocity Errors <output-vel-err-var>`
-4. :ref:`East and North Velocity Ensembles <output-vel-ens-var>`

 .. _output-mask: